When it comes to finding the best air purifier, there's often a lot to consider, and that's where we can help point you in the right direction.

 The Dyson Purifier Hot+Cool Formaldehyde looks to be an incredible choice for those wanting an air purifier they can use all year round.

 This comes down to the fact it's a multi-function device, acting as not only a purifier but also a fan and a heater, which means it'll work equally well in both the colder and warmer months of the year.

 There are loads of sensors present here, ranging from the new formaldehyde sensor to ones for PM2.5 and PM10 dust and NO2.
-What this means is that the Dyson Purifier Hot+Cool Formaldehyde should be able to purify the air well and keep it as clean as possible - you can read more about PM2.5 particles (or fine particles) right here.
+What this means is that the Dyson Purifier Hot+Cool Formaldehyde should be able to purify the air well and keep it as clean as possible.

 Air Purifier FAQs